Donut-Mod-Team/donut-mod/documentation/user_guide.md

 #### Tooltip

 - Tooltip showing while hovering over a data-set slice of the donut chart
-- The data displayed in the tooltip is fully customizable from the Spotfire settings in the Desktop client
-- The default data displayed in the web-client is the values of the selected axes
+- The data displayed in the tooltip is the values of the selected axes and the sector ratio

 #### Hover